fabiancarlos/mobile-bootstrap-template/README.md

 * Template columns.
 (Like on Twitter Bootstrap with rows, col-lg-*, etc..)
 * Little coupling with other libraries and frameworks. (let the people to choose what they want)
 * Features such as to select number or a calendar.
+* Create features with high performance.
+* Create features with awesome beauty.
-* Power to choose between high performance or awesome beauty
+* Power to choose between performance or beauty.

 ## Contributing